paulobsf/marvel-react/README.md

 marvel-react
 ============

-Trying out reactjs using [yeoman] generator-react-app, using the new Marvel API
+Trying out reactjs using [yeoman] generator-react-webpack, using the new Marvel API